 1. Run the application and enter the following command:

-Make sure to replace cPanel_username with your actual cPanel account user.
+Make sure to replace cPanel_username and server_hostname with your actual cPanel account user and server your account is hosted on.

 You can then use the following command to connect to MySQL: